George Eaton (journalist): Career

+Scruton interview

-In April 2019, Eaton published an article in the New Statesman based on an interview he had had with conservative philosopher Roger Scruton, in which he claimed Scruton had made a number of racist remarks.
-He quoted Scruton as describing the "invasion of huge tribes of Muslims from the Middle East", and how "each Chinese person is a kind of replica of the next one".
+In April 2019, Eaton published an article in the New Statesman based on an interview he had conducted with conservative philosopher Roger Scruton, in which he alleged Scruton had made a number of racist remarks.
+He quoted Scruton as making mention of an "invasion of huge tribes of Muslims from the Middle East" and saying "each Chinese person is a kind of replica of the next one".
 The article led to Scruton being removed as a government adviser.
-In response, Eaton posted a photograph to his public Instagram account showing him drinking from a bottle of champagne with the caption, "The feeling when you get right-wing racist and homophobe Roger Scruton sacked".
-Various figures criticised Eaton claiming he had mischaracterised Scruton's comments and after journalist Douglas Murray acquired a copy of the actual interview Scruton was totally exonerated.
-Eaton apologized for the Instagram post, but defended the interview.
+In response, Eaton posted a photograph to his public Instagram account showing him drinking from a bottle of champagne with the caption, "The feeling when you get right-wing racist and homophobe Roger Scruton sacked."

+Scruton said Eaton had mischaracterised some of his comments.
+After journalist Douglas Murray acquired a copy of the actual interview Scruton was exonerated.
+Eaton apologised for the Instagram post, but defended the interview.
 He was demoted several months later.
 The New Statesman later apologised to Scruton, saying that partial quotations used to promote the article did not accurately represent his views.
 In July 2019 Scruton was reappointed to the government commission.